 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.(4th Amendment).
-The police are not allowed to make an unreasonable arrest for behaviour conducted in a person's home, even when that behaviour would be illegal outside the home.
+The police are not allowed to make an unreasonable arrest for behavior conducted in a person's home, even when that behavior would be illegal outside the home.

 That is why they wanted to get him to "a public place", his porch, because he has less right there than he does inside his home.

 Clearly the officer tried to entrap him by consistently asking him to come onto the porch, but nevertheless, Professor Gates had a legitimate purpose, a free speech right to yell his free speech considerations even from his front porch.